 Dr. Soares is a Professor and Head of the Department of Psychiatry at Queen’s University School of Medicine in Kingston, Ontario – Canada.
 He is also the Executive Lead and M-Health Research Lead for the Canadian Biomarker Integration Network in Depression (CAN-BIND).

-Dr. Soares is a trained psychiatrist from the University of Sao Paulo, Brazil.
-While in Brazil, he founded the first clinical and research center of its kind in South America that was exclusively dedicated to women’s mental health issues.
-Dr. Soares then pursued his Ph.D. work in the area of psychoneuroendocrinology, exploring the putative antidepressant benefits of estrogen for the management of depression in perimenopausal women.
-Upon completion of his medical and research training in Brazil, Dr. Soares pursued a postdoctoral fellowship in Perinatal and Reproductive Psychiatry at the Massachusetts General Hospital, Harvard Medical School, where he later went on to serve as Assistant Professor and Director for Research at the Perinatal Psychiatry Program until 2004.
+Dr. Soares is a trained psychiatrist from the University of Sao Paulo, Brazil, where he earned his medical degree and completed his Ph.D. work on estrogen effects for the management of depression in midlife women.
+He further pursued a postdoctoral fellowship in Reproductive Psychiatry at the Massachusetts General Hospital, Harvard Medical School, where he later served as an Assistant Professor of Psychiatry and Director for Research for the Perinatal Psychiatry Program.

-Dr. Soares has written extensively in the areas of mood disorders and women’s mental health, with more than 260 publications (peer-reviewed manuscripts, book chapters and abstracts), including articles in the Archives of General Psychiatry, Menopause, Obstetrics and Gynecology, Journal of Clinical Psychiatry, American Journal of Psychiatry, to name a few.
-He currently serves as Co-Editor-in-Chief of the Archives of Women’s Mental Health.
+He is a sought-after educator with more than 170 presentations at national and international meetings.
+He has written extensively in the areas of mood disorders and women’s mental health, with more than 180 publications including articles in the Archives of General Psychiatry (JAMA Psychiatry), Menopause, Obstetrics and Gynecology, Journal of Clinical Psychiatry, American Journal of Psychiatry, to name a few.
+He is currently a member of the Board of Trustees for the North American Menopause Society.